hyttijan92/Scalaprototype/README.md

 * adb logcat | grep scalaprototype

 ### Encountered problems and possible solutions
-* Tried to use GraalVM 24 CE, which is not officially supported by Gluon
+* GraalVM version problems:
+  * Gluon only supports officially Gluon's own GraalVM forks
-  * Might be possible to get work, but I would guess it would be easier to wait for official Gluon GraalVM CE Gluon 23+25.1
+  * Other GraalVMs might work, but I would guess it would be easier to wait for official Gluon GraalVM CE Gluon 23+25.1
+* Maven 3.9.11 seems not to be compatible with gluonfx.maven.plugin
 * Problems using Maven with some dependencies:
+  * Maven has problems handling Scala dependencies:
-  * Eg. [WARNING] Dependency: /home/janne/.m2/repository/org/playframework/play-functional_3/3.0.5/play-functional_3-3.0.5.jar
+    * Eg. [WARNING] There are 1 pathException(s).
+The related dependencies will be ignored.
+      [WARNING] Dependency: /home/janne/.m2/repository/com/softwaremill/sttp/client4/core_3/4.0.13/core_3-4.0.13.jar
-   - exception: Unable to derive module descriptor for /home/janne/.m2/repository/org/playframework/play-functional_3/3.0.5/play-functional_3-3.0.5.jar
+    - exception: Unable to derive module descriptor for /home/janne/.m2/repository/com/softwaremill/sttp/client4/core_3/4.0.13/core_3-4.0.13.jar
-   - cause: play.functional.3: Invalid module name: '3' is not a Java identifier
+    - cause: core.3: Invalid module name: '3' is not a Java identifier
-  * Tested a scala-suffix-maven-plugin plugin for this one, but did not get it to work yet
+    * To fix these kind of issues use the forked version of the scala-suffix-maven-plugin (https://github.com/hyttijan92/scala-suffix).
+The forked version is able to handle transitive Scala dependencies.
+* During native image building, the following errors might occur:
-* Some libraries, which use reflection need further configuration (https://www.graalvm.org/latest/reference-manual/native-image/metadata/AutomaticMetadataCollection/)
+  * Some libraries, which use reflection need further configuration (https://www.graalvm.org/latest/reference-manual/native-image/metadata/AutomaticMetadataCollection/):
-  * Configure Tracing Agent
-* Maven 3.9.11 seems not to be compatible with gluonfx.maven.plugin
+    * To collect necessary metadata for the application and to generate metadata JSONs, before generating native image: run mvn gluonfx:runagent
+  * Linux kernel issues:
-* Fatal error: java.lang.NullPointerException: Cannot invoke "jdk.internal.platform.CgroupInfo.getMountPoint()" because "anyController" is null, linux kernel problem
+    * Fatal error: java.lang.NullPointerException: Cannot invoke "jdk.internal.platform.CgroupInfo.getMountPoint()" because "anyController" is null
+  * Build might fail with error 137, this indicates that the computer has run out of RAM during image building.
+To fix this issue close all other applications or if this does not solve the problem add more RAM to your computer.